-“At this point in time, I haven’t received any funding for the university for [the construction of a Camphor Lane bike route],” said Marquez.
+“At this point in time, I haven’t received any funding for the university for ,” said Marquez.

 One of the benchmarks in CPP’s 2007 Climate Action Plan is for 40 percent of campus population to use alternatives to Single Occupancy Vehicles.
 Students had hoped for a change of transportation solutions, yet the focus remains on motorists through the construction of a new parking structure in Parking Lot K.

 After the roundtable, several community members were still frustrated.